AinTEAsports/cpParser/README.md

         "--name",				// Long flag
         "name",					// Key with which you will access value true,					// true if the argument is required, false otherwise
-						// default to false so no need to write it if it is optionnal Parser::STORE_ONE_VALUE,		// Type of stored argument
+						// default to false if nothing given Parser::STORE_ONE_VALUE,		// Type of stored argument
         "User name"				// Description of argument
     );